Lose Your Love Handles With These 5 Exercises

 Alright, now that you know the whole picture to whittling your middle, the last part of the equation is this Lose The Love Handles workout!
 These five toning exercises specifically target the love handles and will have you feeling the burn!
 Combine this workout with the advice above and you’ll watch those love handles “waist” away.

 Each exercise has a number of reps listed.
 Go through the five exercises as instructed, rest one minute, and repeat the list two more times.
-Try this workout three times a week for best results!
+Try this workout three times a week for best results! (note: if you don’t have a medicine ball, a dumbbell or other weighted item will work)

 A) Start seated with knees bent and feet flat on the floor and holding both hands in front of chest (a dumbbell is optional).
 Keeping the spine long and the abdominals tight, lean back slightly and lift the feet a few inches off the floor.
 (To modify, keep the feet on the floor.)